Sentinel

 Project NameHuman label shown in status responses.

 Source FolderFilesystem path to your project root (e.g. C:/projects/my-app).
-The AI uses this with its own file-reading tools to understand the codebase before acting.
+The AI uses this with its own file-reading tools to understand the codebase.

 Dev Server URLThe URL of your running dev server (e.g. http://localhost:3000).
-The AI navigates here automatically at the start of any task.
+The AI navigates here automatically.

 Install MCP locally — once you have set a Source Folder, this button writes a .mcp.json to that folder pointing to the Sentinel MCP server.
-This lets any AI tool that starts from that project directory pick up the server automatically, without global configuration.
+This lets any AI tool that starts from that project directory pick up the server automatically.

 Supported AI Tools

-Lists all compatible AI clients (Claude Code, Claude Desktop, Cursor, VS Code Copilot, Codex).
+Lists all compatible AI clients.
 Click Install next to a tool to copy its config snippet to the clipboard, then paste it into the tool’s config file.
-A green check marks tools you have already set up.
-The Remove icon clears the installed state.

 ToolConfig file